 There is some evidence that adults with PFO may have a higher risk of stroke.

-A stroke occurs when part of the brain is denied blood.
+An ischemic stroke occurs when part of the brain is denied blood.
 This may happen if a clot becomes trapped in one of the arteries of the brain.
 Strokes can be minor or very serious.

 Some people with PFO may be more likely to form blood clots.
 Clots may also be more likely to pass through the PFO and get stuck in the arteries of the brain.
 However, most people with PFO will not have a stroke.